oliverbarreto/promptsforhumans/README.md

 Basic features:

-- [] Be able to create AI prompts
+- [x] Be able to create AI prompts
-- [] Be able to add GROUPS of prompts
+- [x] Be able to add GROUPS of prompts
-- [] Be able to search within the library, groups and community for AI prompts
+- [x] Be able to search within the library, groups and community for AI prompts
-- [] Store your AI prompts
+- [x] Store your AI prompts
-- [] Side Filter AI prompts by category
+- [x] Side Filter AI prompts by category

-- [] Version control for your AI prompts (in an easy way for normal people and need to be a developer to do it)
+- [x] Version control for your AI prompts (in an easy way for normal people and need to be a developer to do it)

 Advanced & Collaborative features:

 - [] Be able to add WORKFLOWS of prompts visually
 - [] Be able to add TEMPLATES of prompts
 - [] prompt generator for topic
+- library of proposed prompts

+- [] add laguage support to translate prompts

 Social features: